-Machine learning tools and libraries focus on solving machine learning problems and are not explicitly concerned with tracking information to answer questions such as the above.
+Machine learning tools and libraries focus of solving machine learning problems and are not explicitly concerned with tracking information to answer questions such as the above.
 This is the need Arangopipe fulfills.
 Arangopipe tracks the following data from machine learning experiments:

 - Data for Model Building: Data that goes into the model building activity is tracked.
 This includes meta-data about the model, the hyper-parameters associated with the model, the featureset used for model building and the dataset used to generate the featureset.

-- Data from Model Building: Data from the model building activity is tracked.
+- Data from Model Building: Data from model building activity is tracked.
 This includes data about the model parameters (post optimization) and optimization parameters (learning rates, batch-sizes, optimization technique etc.)